DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Communication methods.md

 - Inbound
 - Archive

-Select **Populate paths** to create the incoming and outgoing paths for all the licensed documents.
+Select **Populate paths** on the Action pane, to create the incoming and outgoing paths for all the licensed documents.

 | **Field**                         | **Description**                      |
 | :-------------------------------- |:-------------------------------------|